Lekuruu/snowflake/SETUP.md

 ![image](https://raw.githubusercontent.com/Lekuruu/snowflake/main/.github/screenshots/troubleshooting.png)

 There are many reasons why this could be happening.
-Here are some things to check:
+Here are some basic things to check:

 1. Ensure that port 7002 is accessible from the outside